DisRFM: Polar Riemannian Flow Matching for Structure-Preserving Graph Domain Adaptation

 \subsection{More performance comparison}

 In this section, we present additional experimental results comparing the proposed \method{} with all baseline models across various datasets, as reported in Tables~\ref{tab:proteins_node}–\ref{tab:hiv_idx}.
-We still can find that \method{} consistently outperforms baselines on most cases, further demonstrating its effectiveness and robustness.
+We further observe that \method{} consistently outperforms baselines in most cases, further demonstrating its effectiveness and robustness.

-Additionally, we conduct experiments to evaluate the flexibility of the proposed \method{}.
-Specifically, we replace the tangent space aggregation module of the HGCN~\cite{liu2019hyperbolic} with different GNN backbones (i.e., GCN, SAGE and GAT), and present the results in Figure~\ref{fig:different_GNN}.
+Additionally, we conduct experiments to evaluate the flexibility of \method{}.
+Specifically, under the HGCN geometric framework~\citep{liu2019hyperbolic}, we replace the tangent space aggregation module with different GNN architectures (i.e., GCN, SAGE, GAT, and GIN), and report the results in Figure~\ref{fig:different_GNN}.
 The results show that GIN consistently outperforms other GNN architectures across most settings, indicating its stronger representational capacity.
 This observation further supports our choice of GIN as the default message passing mechanism to enhance the overall performance of \method{}.

-\subsection{More Ablation study}
+\subsection{More Ablation Study}